 Case: Raif Badawi

-Raif Badawi, 30, is co-founder of the website Liberal Saudi Network, which was dedicated to fostering open discussion of religion and politics.
+Raif Badawi, 30, is one of the founders of the website Liberal Saudi Network, which was dedicated to fostering open discussion of religion and politics.
 He is also an advocate for freedom of religion, belief, and expression, and women's rights.
 He is currently imprisoned in Saudi Arabia for insulting Islam.

 In 2008, Badawi was detained and questioned on charges of apostasy, but was eventually released.
-However, in June 2012, Badawi was arrested and formally charged with insulting Islam and apostasy – the latter of which could result in punishment as severe as the death penalty.
-Badawi was reportedly arrested for hosting a website which features content critical of religion, and declaring May 7 as a “day for Saudi liberals.”
+However, on June 17, 2012, Badawi was arrested and formally charged with insulting Islam and apostasy – the latter of which could result in punishment as severe as the death penalty.
+Badawi was arrested for hosting a website which features content critical of religion, and declaring May 7 as a “day for Saudi liberals.”